tgourley/StartupConnectionApp/Design/UseCases.md

   * BR1

 * **UC2** Define keywords for pitch.
-  * This is a use case because the founder will achieve the outcome of defining keywords for a pitch.
-Certain keywords are associated with different types of pitches.
+  * Certain keywords are associated with different types of pitches.
 Being able to define by keywords for a pitch during pitch creation is important because it gives it a category for interested users to search in.
 Founders will search for pitches they're interested in based on those keywords.
   * Inside of the project creation menu there will be a text box titled "Keywords".
 The founder can select this text box to enter
   * Actors: Founder
   * BR1

 * **UC3** Create user profiles.
-  * This is a use case because the user will achieve the outcome of creating a user profile.
-The users will need profiles to store different information related to their project and the site.
-They can also use them to communicate, see graphs, and create or join projects.
+  * The users will need profiles to store different information related to what they're involved in on the site.
+This could be negotiations through direct messages, projects their a part of, etc. Creating a user profile is a necessary feature because it provides these functionalities which are critical to the site.
+Without user profiles, the site couldn't function in the intended way because it wouldn't provide these critical functionalities.
   * In order to create a user profile they will have to navigate to the "Sign Up" button, click it, and then fill out a form asking for their email and a password.
 After they fill out the form and hit "Submit", they'll have created a user profile.
   * Actors: User
   * BR2

 * **UC4** Create statistical graphics.
-  * This is a use case because the user will achieve the outcome of creating graphs.
-Statistical graphs will be used to represent data about a project.
+  * Statistical graphs will be used to represent data about a project.
 It will provide useful information that can be used to see if the project is on a good path or not.
-It will beneficial in the sense that it provides
+It will beneficial because it will provide concrete details on how quickly and efficiently the project is progressing.
   * The system will create the graphs under the Graphs page.
 It will collect the input over the course of the project.
   * Actors: System, Founder
   * BR2

 * **UC5** Format pitch page.
-  *
+  * The founder needs to bring developers and investors into their project.
+They can accomplish through through formatting their pitch page in a way that attracts their target audience.
+Their pitch page should catch the attention of the intended audience quickly.
-  *
+  * In order to format the pitch page it needs to be created first.
+Then, the founder would display the information where it needs to go through drag and drop.
+The founder may want slides in the middle of the pitch page, or page interactions in the upper right of the page.
+They will decide where items such as statstics are placed and the general information of the page.
   * Actors: Founder
   * BR2

 * **UC6** Send direct messages.
-  * This is a use case because the user will achieve the tangible outcome of being able to message other users directly.
-This is a very important feature because it will allow users to privately communicate with one another.
+  * This is a very important feature because it will allow users to privately communicate with one another.
+It's necessary because of the communication component.
 They will be able to discuss options for any projects or pitches they're considering, have completed, or are currently a part of.
   * In order to send a direct message a user will navigate to the Direct Messages button on the site.
 They will only be able to do this if they are signed into their account.
 Then, they will click the Direct Message button and be taken to the Direct Message page where a list of previous messages are stored.
 They can choose to send a new message or reply using a message thread already listed.
   * Actors: User
   * BR3
 * **UC7** Create pitch pages.
-  * This is a user case because creating pitch pages is an important part of the software.
-Founders create pitch pages to find potential investors or developers for their project.
+  * Creating pitch pages is an important part of the software because it is how the founders will advertise to potential investors or developers for their project.
 The pitch page hosts the information that will attract these users to the project.
+It's also the place that describes what the project is intended to be.
   * To create a pitch page a founder will navigate to the button on the home page that says "Create Pitch".
 This will redirect them to the pitch creation page.
 Here, they'll have to enter the name of their pitch, details, and keywords for others to be able to find it.
   * Actors: Founder
   * BR3

 * **UC8** Interchange between user roles.
   * Interchanging between user roles is an important use case because users may have to switch between different roles.
 For example, a founder for a project may be a developer on another project and/or on the same project.
 Users need to be able to switch between roles so they can take on the different roles that are required of them per project.
-  * The user will be able to select the different roles they will have on a project-by-project basis, or the roles will be given to them by the project founder if they are not the founder.
+  * Interchanging between user roles is fluid between it exists in the back-end to dictate functionality.
+The user is given the roles based on the tasks they perform.
+For example, if they click the Create Pitch tab they would then go through that process as a founder.
   * Actors: User
   * BR4